gifts they might actually want

 Photo: retailer

 Here’s a bath toy that has a little science built into it.
-It’s a favorite of Strategist contributor Regan Stephens and her three girls, the eldest of whom received it as a gift when she was 2 years old and now shares it with her younger sisters.
-“You fill the toy with tub water, then use your finger to plug the little hole on top; when you release your finger, water rains down from tiny holes in the bottom of the cloud,” writes Stephens.
+It’s a favorite of Strategist contributor Regan Stephens and her three girls, the eldest of whom received it as a gift when she was 2 years old and eventually passed it down to her younger sisters.
+“You fill the toy with water from the tub, then use your finger to plug the little hole on top; when you release your finger, water rains down from tiny holes in the bottom of the cloud,” writes Stephens.
 “Simple physics, lots of fun.”

 From $20